This content is also available in: Español (Spanish)

 Employers, you can help.

-To help break the rock of unemployment of people who are blind or have low vision, we need employers to be open-minded.
+To help improve employment outcomes of people who are blind or have low vision, we need employers to be open-minded.
 How can this be done?
 An employer can become knowledgeable about the issues and various adaptations or accommodations used by people who are blind or low vision.

 1. Expand your knowledge of the issue.